Highly Trusted Massage Therapy in St Paul

 Traditionally, massage is performed with the client unclothed, but you may undress to your own comfort level.
 You will always be draped with a sheet and only the area being treated will be undraped.
 However, keep in mind that for many conditions, working directly on your skin will provide you with the best possible treatment.

-Once a treatment protocol is determined to reach your goals, your massage will begin.
+Once a treatment protocol is determined to reach your goals, your message will begin.
 A light oil or gel will be used to avoid excessive friction to the skin.